HealthEquityEvidenceCentre/HEEC/analysis/closures/README.md

 in 2023 but have a closure date in the NHS Payments data.
 In total, 1581 practices either stopped reporting data by 2023 or reported a closure date since 2015.

+We plot these practice code appearances by year and IMD quintile again, this time including all practices that self-reported closures dates and stopped appearing in the payments data.

 ``` r
 plot <- df %>%